thiagocapuano/waves-documentation/en/smart-contracts/writing-dapps.md

 We are using [Waves IDE](http://ide.wavesplatform.com/) as our IDE for writing RIDE scripts.
 To create a new script let's click the "New" button and select "Account script" option.
 ![](../../assets/1.png)

-A new tab will open up, inside of which we can start writing our RIDE script.
+A new tab will open, inside of which we can start writing our RIDE script.
 ![](../../assets/2.png)

-## Working with tx object inside of the account script
+## Working with transaction object inside of the account script
 An account script has the context containing a few useful variables.
-One of such variables is the variable tx, that contains within itself the information about the transaction that's validated by the account script.
+One of such variables is the variable `tx`, that contains within itself the information about the transaction that's validated by the account script.
 There are [several types of transactions](/waves-api-and-sdk/waves-node-rest-api/transactions.md) exist in the Waves blockchain.
 Inside of the account script we have to have an ability to determine the type of a transaction.
-Type casting is possible due to the match operator:
+Type casting is possible due to the `match` operator:
 ```
 let accountPubKey = base58'9xPqZ7fhgKxRsgkbahawNMsgHhM9TMYa3SXwNmn3bvyS'